-In the first two years you will take twelve modules that will each require attendance, on average, of two hours of lectures and one tutorial per week.
-In the Senior Sophister (fourth) year there is a reduction in the number of modules required to allow greater depth of study and more independent work.
+In the first two years you will take modules that will each require attendance, on average, of two hours of lectures and one tutorial per week.
+In fourth year there is a reduction in the number of modules required to allow greater depth of study and more independent work.